-- 2.1 License Required to Operate - 2.1.1 An agency, corporation, partnership or individual shall not operate or maintain a residential child care facility or day treatment program unless issued a license to do so by the Division. - 2.2 Authority to Inspect - 2.2.1 An applicant or licensee shall allow access to the premises by any authorized representative of the Division, of another state agency, or any local building, fire or health agency for the purpose of determining compliance with applicable provisions of these requirements.
-On-site inspections may be conducted without prior notice.

-2.2.2 An applicant or licensee shall permit any authorized representative of the Division access to information, files and records relevant to determining compliance with applicable provisions of these requirements and to interview any employee, volunteer, and child.

-2.3 Issuance of License

-- 2.3.1 To qualify for a license, an applicant or licensee shall demonstrate to the satisfaction of the Division that it is in full or substantial compliance with applicable provisions of these requirements. - 2.3.2 A license shall be issued only to a facility or program for which application is made and for the address shown on the application.
+- 2.1 License Required to Operate - 2.1.1 (Rule 2.01) An agency, corporation, partnership or individual shall not operate or maintain a residential child care facility or day treatment program unless issued a license to do so by the Division. - 2.2 Authority to Inspect - 2.2.1 (Rule 2.02) An applicant or licensee shall allow access to the premises by any authorized representative of the Division, of another state agency, or any local building, fire or health agency for the purpose of determining compliance with applicable provisions of this requirements regulation.
+On-site inspections may be conducted without prior notice. - 2.2.2 (Rule 2.03) An applicant or licensee shall permit any authorized representative of the Division access to information, files and records relevant to determining compliance with applicable provisions of this requirements regulation and to interview any employee, volunteer, and child. - 2.3 Issuance of License - 2.3.1 (Rule 2.04) To qualify for a license, an applicant or licensee shall demonstrate to the satisfaction of the Division that it is in full or substantial compliance with applicable provisions of this requirements regulation. - 2.3.2 (Rule 2.05) A license shall be issued only to a facility or program for which application is made and for the address shown on the application.
 A license shall state the maximum number who may be served in a facility or program at any time.